 Origin : Era of Cultuurstelsel (1830 – 70), Islands of Java and Sumatra, Indonesia.

 Once used to feed cats, the bluefin tuna which is now an endangered species is one of the most prized delicacies in the world.
 In 2013, Kiyoshi Kimura, the owner of a Japanese sushi restaurant chain, paid US$1.76 million for a 489 pound bluefin tuna at the Tsukiji market.
 Kimura had paid US$736,000—a world-record price at the time—back in 2012.
 That fish weighed 593 pounds.
 Commonly served raw as sashimi and sushi, a piece of otoro – a fatty cut from the fish’s underbelly – can cost several thousand yen at high-end restaurants in Tokyo.

 Origin : Almost across the entire ocean.
 Different species of bluefin tuna thrive in a different parts of the ocean.

 4. Saffron – King of Spices

 Saffron, which is a spice native to Central Asia, also known as King of Spices!
 Is by far, the world’s most expensive spice, if not food on Earth, costing roughly US$5,000 onwards per pound.
 Now the question is why the Saffron is so expensive?
-Harvesting the saffron is time consuming and labor-intensive, it takes approximately 750,000 saffron flowers to yield a single pound of the highly-prized spice.
-Today, these highly valuable threads are grown mainly in Spain, Italy, India and Iran, with the best coming from Kashmir.
-It is used as fragrance in perfumes and colour dye for cloth, and of course to colour and spice food.
+Harvesting the saffron is time-consuming and labor-intensive, it takes approximately 750,000 saffron flowers to yield a single pound of the highly-prized spice.
+Today, these highly valuable threads are grown mainly in Spain, Italy, India, and Iran, with the best coming from Kashmir.
+It is used as a fragrance in perfumes and color dye for cloth, and of course to color and spice food.